Page Hurwitz’s MySpace profile lists her occupation

 Margaret Cho, Whoopi Goldberg, Lea DeLaria and Marga Gomez.

-Hurwitz spent the next several years touring all over the
+Hurwitz spent the next several years touring all over the U.S. and Canada, and writing for various TV

 and film projects for Comedy Central, NBC, Warner Bros.
 Animation and